ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 #### 3.2 - Machine learning algorithm used

 For the clustering, we use a **K-Means algorithm**.
 I chose to use a K-Means algorithm, as it is one on the most used algorithm for unsupervised learning and clustering.
 It is typically used for scenarios like understanding the population demomgraphics, market segmentation, social media trends, anomaly detection, etc... where the clusters are unknown to begin with.
-It is exactly our scenario, as we want to understand how the neighbourhoods of Toronto are segmented, and the clusters to begin with are unknown.
+It is exactly our scenario, as we want to understand how the neighbourhoods of Toronto are segmented, and the clusters to begin with are unknown in this situation.
 Also, K-Means is one of the simplest clustering algorithm to implement and to run, and is less time consuming than other, more complex algorithms.

 As we can see, the number of occurences in the demographic data is a numerical value.
 This means that we can directly use this data for the clustering, we don't need to use any One Hot Encoding.